Salesforce workload

 2. Select the environment: Production or Sandbox.

-Note: If you've previously installed the package in this organization, select Skip this step.
-If you are setting up a sandbox that has been created or refreshed, do not skip this step — reinstalling is required to reestablish the connection.
+Note: If you previously installed the package in this organization, select Skip this step.
+If you're setting up a sandbox that has been created or refreshed, don't skip this step — reinstalling is required to reestablish the connection.

-5. Return to the Keepit connector setup screen and continue.
+6. Return to the Keepit connector setup page and continue.

-Note: If your organization uses a custom Salesforce domain, select Use Custom Domain on the sign-in screen before signing in.
+Note: If your organization uses a custom Salesforce domain, select Use Custom Domain on the sign-in page before signing in.

-7. Review and approve the permission request on the Salesforce authorization screen.
+8. Review and approve the permission request on the Salesforce authorization page.

-Once authorized, Keepit returns you to the connector configuration screen.
+After authorization, Keepit returns you to the connector configuration page.

 Step 3: Configure the connector